luttero/maud/src/help/readme.txt

 Maud Version notes:

+(16/08/2022):   2.996.
+The "Arches" release.
+                Lot of Arches and red rocks in the weekend.
+                Maud is using XrayLib for all scattering and absorption properties calculations.
+Now the number of available atoms from periodic table goes to 109.

+(12/08/2022):   2.995.
+The "Matt & Dan" release.
+                Thanks to them for the bugs hunting.....
+                A lot of improvements, bug fixing.
+Not released because needed extensive testing.

 (29/07/2022):   2.994.
 The "Stout" release.
                 You have to empty the beer keg while working on angles conversion.
                 That's why it takes so long.....